computations/SunStar/doc/writeup.md

 has only a few options.
 Here they are:

 -   `-f` `--filename`: Filename for a set of Newick trees.
 These trees must all together be rooted or unrooted.
 If they are all unrooted trees, then the `-o` is required.
--   `-t` `--trials`: The number of trials using randomly genereated schedule of weights(Section \ref{randomized-schedule}).
-If this flag is not present, then a default schedule (Section \ref{default-schedule})will be used.
+-   `-t` `--trials`: The number of trials using randomly genereated schedule of weights (Section \ref{randomized-schedule}).
+If this flag is not present, then a default schedule (Section \ref{default-schedule}) will be used.
+-   `-r` `--required-ratio`: The minimum ratio required for a tree to ouput.
+    Trees below this threshold will silenced.
--   `-l` `--logfile`: Filename to log the sequences that are generated by the `-t` option
+-   `-l` `--logfile`: Filename to log the sequences that are generated by the `-t` option.
+Defaults to `schedule.log` if not specified.
 -   `-o` `--outgroup`: The name of the outgroup taxa.
 This taxa must be present on all of the trees.
+-   `-s` `--silent`: Slence the progerss bar, only output results.

 ###Running \texttt{SunStar}